Ankr-network/ankr-docs/pages/app-chains/chainscanner.md

 # Chainscanner

-Chainscanner is effectively the user interface for [Ankr AppChains](https://www.ankr.com/app-chains/).
+Chainscanner is the user interface for [Ankr AppChains](https://www.ankr.com/app-chains/).
 It’s an all-in-one platform for application-specific blockchains that provides a central hub where Ankr AppChain developers and users alike can view important data and interact with their desired AppChains.
 On Chainscanner, anyone can search for on-chain info like transaction data and dApps history, stake their tokens, vote on governance proposals, access development resources, and learn more about how specific AppChains work.